sanathp/statusok/README.md

 	]
 }
 ```
+Turn on access for your gmail https://www.google.com/settings/security/lesssecureapps .

-Step 2: Download bin file from here and run the belwo command from your terminal
+Step 2: Download bin file from here and run the below command from your terminal
 ```
 $ statusok --config config.json
 ```
-Thats it !!!! you are done
+Thats it !!!!
+You will receive a mail when your website is down or response time is more.

 To run as background process add & at the end